This is the Standard Operating Procedures for the restored bunker at Cabrillo National Monument.

 To pan the scope left and right, there is a crank handle on the right side of the base that turns (right-most arrow below).
-This control can be released by turning the toggle on the left side of the base (lower, center arrow below).
-To change the tilt of the scope, first loosen the tall lock screw on the left side (left, black-colored arrow), then adjust the angle of the scope and retighten the lock screw.
+This is the azimuth control and it can be released by turning the toggle on the left side of the base (lower white arrow).
+To change the tilt of the scope, first loosen the tall lock screw on the left side (left black arrow), then adjust the angle of the scope and retighten the lock screw.

-Before leaving the bunker, be sure to close the front dust cap on the telescope, and replace the cloth cover over both the scope and base.
-The scopes are to remain on their bases.
+Before leaving the bunker: 1. unlock the azimuth and elevation controls, 2. close the front dust cap on the telescope, and 3. replace the cloth cover over both the scope and base.

 Visitors may use the scopes.
-Be very vigilant, most visitors automatically tilt the scope upwards, however this will eventually ruin the scope and its mount.
+Be very vigilant, most visitors automatically tilt the scope upwards, however this prevents anything from being seen with the scope, and could ruin the scope and its mount.
 As they approach the scope, advise the visitors to place their hands only on the black-colored telescope pedestal and not to touch the telescope itself.
-Between visitors, aim the scope at a boat or at the water so there is something to look at without the visitor having to move scope.
+Between visitors, aim the scope at a boat, or at the water, so there is something to look at without the visitor having to move scope.

 All of the telephones inside the bunker are real WWII-vintage and should be treated with caution.
 The handsets are brittle and they shatter when dropped.
 Turning the ringer crank on these phones generates a high voltage that will damage the phone’s circuitry unless the telephone is connected.

-The Time Interval (TI) Bell and its operating circuitry is the grey metal box that is connected to a bell via wires.
+The Time Interval (TI) Bell looks like a school bell and its operating circuitry is the grey metal box that is connected to a bell via wires.
 It is located near the battery.
-A red light indicates when this circuit is active and when turned on via a toggle switch on the side of the box, the bell will ring in its original pattern.
+A red light on the grey box indicates when this circuit is active and it is turned on via a toggle switch on the side of the box.
 Be sure to turn the TI Bell off before closing the bunker.